microsoft/vscode-docs/release-notes/latest.md

 ## TypeScript Update

-The TypeScript language service was updated to version 1.7.5.
+The TypeScript language service was updated to version [1.7.5](http://blogs.msdn.com/b/typescript/archive/2015/11/30/announcing-typescript-1-7.aspx).

-## JSX Support
+## JSX Support @@Greg since it is only a work around we do not promote this to the docs

 To improve the JavaScript and JSX support, the plan is to adopt [Salsa](https://github.com/Microsoft/TypeScript/issues/4789).
 There is good progress on the Salsa project, but until VS Code has switched over to Salsa, we can only offer a **workaround** for using VS Code with JSX: